Honey Hunting Tour

 The traditional way of honey hunting is taken as adventure tour in the world.
 The honey hunters are a tribe of Mongol in Nepal who follow the tradition of honey hunting, a tradition passed down since generations.
-The honey hunting is taken as the main source of sweets in ancient time when there was no sugar produced.
+The honey is taken as the main source of sweets in ancient time when there was no sugar produced.
 Extracting honey from rock bees that live in steep slope is an age-old tradition of some of the indigenous Nepali communities like Gurungs and Magars.
-Among many mountain cliffs in Nepal, the Budhi Gandaki valley in Manaslu region and the Cliffs in Annapurna region have not able presence of wild bee which makes hive on the vertical slopes of these cliffs.
+Among many mountain cliffs in Nepal, the Budhi Gandaki valley in Manaslu region and the Cliffs in Annapurna region have a notable presence of wild bee which makes hive on the vertical slopes of these cliffs.
 Hunting cliff honey is a dangerous activity and most of the cliffs are named and remembered by the names of honey hunters who died during honey harvesting.

 Honey hunting can be taken as a very old tradition in the mountain areas of Nepal.
 In the past, people used to organize religious ceremony before collecting honey to protect themselves from the attack of honeybees and any misshapen.
-The locals celebrate the honey hunting as a festival by offering flowers, grains and sheep to the God before hunting.
+The locals celebrate the honey hunting as a festival by offering flowers, grains, and sheep to the God before hunting.
 The worship was organized also to respect the hard work of honeybees and their contribution to the survival of human beings.
 Everyone is thrilled to watch honey hunters at work.
 It is undertaken by experienced villagers who hang from cliffs as tall as 300m with the help of homemade ropes and Bamboo ladders.
 The lead honey hunter collects honey in the bucket from the beehives and passes down to another person.
-This wild honey was used for medical purpose which still exists and has medicinal value with a great deal of money in the international market.
+This wild honey was used for a medical purpose which still exists and has medicinal value with a great deal of money in the international market.

 Day 01: Greetings at Kathmandu Airport